ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 As mentioned earlier, everything in the TON Blockchain is a smart contract composed of cells.
 Standards are essential to ensure proper serialization and deserialization of data.
 For this purpose, `TL-B` was developed as a universal tool to describe various data types, structures, and sequences within cells.

-In this section, we’ll explore [block.tlb](https://github.com/ton-blockchain/ton/blob/master/crypto/block/block.tlb).
+This section will explore [block.tlb](https://github.com/ton-blockchain/ton/blob/master/crypto/block/block.tlb).
 This file will be invaluable for future development as it outlines how to assemble different types of cells.
 Specifically for our purposes, it provides detailed information about the structure and behavior of internal and external messages.

 :::info
 This guide provides basic information.
 For further details, please refer to our TL-B [documentation](/v3/documentation/data-formats/tlb/tl-b-language) to learn more about TL-B.